< Browse to Previous Essay | Browse to Next Essay >

 Despite doorbelling help from local party stalwarts, Santos narrowly lost to Ruthe Ridder.
 The Watergate scandal, which would lead to the resignation of President Richard Nixon (1913-1994), was unfolding and it was not the best time to run as a Republican.
 Santos challenged Ruthe Ridder again the following year, as a Democrat this time, but lost again.

 In 1977, the Gang of Four took a major step into establishment politics by backing Charles Royer (b.
-1939) in his race against Paul Schell (b.
-1937) for Seattle's mayorship.
+1939) in his race against Paul Schell (1937-2014) for Seattle's mayorship.
 Royer won handily and one of the gang, Larry Gossett, went to work for him.

 In 1979 another threat to the International District appeared when various governmental agencies began laying claim to the old Immigration and Naturalization Service (INS) building on Airport Way, just south of the neighborhood.
 King County Executive Spellman wanted a county work-release center with up to 300 beds, which outraged all segments of the Asian community, as did a 1980 U.S. Justice Department plan to house minimum-security prisoners.
 A 1993 U.S. Department of Corrections plan to build a 500-bed prison on city property just south of the neighborhood met similar opposition.